ajyoon/bml-lang.org/content/docs/guide/formatting.md

 toc = true
 +++

 BML deals mostly with plain text, so it doesn't have much special syntax for formatting documents.
+Besides a few automatic cleanup processes, BML generally outputs your text plain and without formatting.

 ### Automatic formatting cleanup